verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/vertex.md

 Description

-The shape type of the vertice.
+The shape type of the vertex.
 This property only applies to endpoints.

 </div>